guru9/jollyJet/docs/implementation-plans/08-product-module-plan.md

     this.isActive = props.isActive ?? true; // Default to active
     this.createdAt = props.createdAt || new Date(); // Auto-set current date
     this.updatedAt = props.updatedAt || new Date(); // Auto-set current date
-    this.isInWishlist = props.isInWishlist ?? false; // Default to not in wishlist
+    this.isWishlistStatus = props.isWishlistStatus ?? false; // Default to not in wishlist
     this.wishlistCount = props.wishlistCount ??
 0; // Default to 0

     this.validate(); // Enforce business rules